 Recent articles by Lisa LaFlamme

-As Chief Anchor and Senior Editor of CTV NEWS WITH LISA LAFLAMME since 2011, Lisa LaFlamme leads the country’s #1 newscast.
+As Chief Anchor and Senior Editor of CTV NATIONAL NEWS WITH LISA LAFLAMME since 2011, Lisa LaFlamme leads the country’s #1 newscast.
 An accomplished journalist, LaFlamme has quickly cemented her role as the face of news in Canada, winning highest honours at the 2014 Canadian Screen Awards, with recognition for both Best National News Anchor and Best National Newscast.
-In addition, LaFlamme won the prestigious Radio-Television News Directors Association Bert Canning Award for Best Newscast two consecutive years since becoming Anchor.
+In addition, LaFlamme won the prestigious 2014 Radio-Television News Directors Association (RTDNA) Bert Canning Award for Best Network Television Newscast, marking the third consecutive year of capturing this distinction since becoming Anchor.

-Never far from the heart of the story, LaFlamme was in Sochi delivering the newscast for the week leading up to the 2014 Winter Games; in January 2014, at a crucial time in the Middle East peace process, LaFlamme took the National News to Jerusalem for an exclusive interview with Prime Minister Benjamin Netanyahu.
+Never far from the heart of the story, LaFlamme was in Sochi delivering the newscast for the week leading up to the 2014 Winter Games; in May 2014, LaFlamme landed an exclusive interview with UN Secretary General Ban Ki-Moon, following a three-day international summit on maternal and child health; in January 2014, at a crucial time in the Middle East peace process, LaFlamme took the National News to Jerusalem for an exclusive interview with Prime Minister Benjamin Netanyahu.
 In December 2013, as the world united in mourning the loss and celebrating the life of Nelson Mandela, LaFlamme was in Johannesburg, South Africa, delivering live coverage of Mandela’s memorial service.
 She was in Rome in March 2013, broadcasting live from Vatican City, taking viewers inside the historical Papal Conclave and the election of Pope Francis; and she was in Egypt during the uprising in February, 2012, anchoring CTV NATIONAL NEWS live from her Cairo hotel room as protesters called for President Mubarak to step down, in the crisis that left more than 300 people dead and several thousand injured.

 Prior to assuming the Anchor chair in 2011, LaFlamme spent a decade on the road as National Affairs Correspondent for CTV NATIONAL NEWS, covering everything from wars and elections, to natural disasters, from some of the world’s most dangerous locations.
 LaFlamme was in Rome to report on the death of Pope John Paul II; has reported from Sri Lanka on the devastation from the Tsunami that hit South Asia; was in New Orleans to cover the impact Hurricane Katrina had on New Orleans; and has journeyed to Haiti several times to cover the aftermath of the 2010 earthquake and political turmoil gripping the country.